subhranil002/30-Days-JS-Challenge/README.md

 - **Task 7**: Use the `fetch` API to get data from a public API and log the response data to the console using async/await.
 - **Task 8**: Use `Promise.all` to wait for multiple promises to resolve and then log all their values.
 - **Task 9**: Use `Promise.race` to log the value of the first promise that resolves among multiple promises.

+### Day 12: Error Handling

+-   **Task 1**: Write a function that intentionally throws an error and use a try-catch block to handle the error and log an appropriate message to the console.
+-   **Task 2**: Create a function that divides two numbers and throws an error if the denominator is zero.
+Use a try-catch block to handle this error.
+-   **Task 3**: Write a script that includes a try-catch block and a finally block.
+Log messages in the try, catch, and finally blocks to observe the execution flow.
+-   **Task 4**: Create a custom error class that extends the built-in Error class.
+Throw an instance of this custom error in a function and handle it using a try-catch block.
+-   **Task 5**: Write a function that validates user input (e.g., checking if a string is not empty) and throws a custom error if the validation fails.
+Handle the custom error using a try-catch block.
+-   **Task 6**: Create a promise that randomly resolves or rejects.
+Use `.catch()` to handle the rejection and log an appropriate message to the console.
+-   **Task 7**: Use try-catch within an async function to handle errors from a promise that randomly resolves or rejects, and log the error message.
+-   **Task 8**: Use the `fetch` API to request data from an invalid URL and handle the error using `.catch()`.
+Log an appropriate error message to the console.
+-   **Task 9**: Use the `fetch` API to request data from an invalid URL within an async function and handle the error using try-catch.
+Log an appropriate error message.

 ## Resources